Helping someone else can lift your mood and energy levels and make you feel stronger and calmer - an effect known as "the helper's high".

 Coffee is the go-to drink in the morning for many of us - it can improve our mood and energy levels and help us to focus.

 Making a cup of tea is a self care routine often repeated several times per day.
-Increase the benefit by spending a few minutes sipping your tea mindfully, focussing on what it looks, smells, feels and tastes like and whether your tea break makes you feel any different.
+Increase the benefit by taking your drink away from your screens and spend a few minutes sipping mindfully, focussing on what it looks, smells, feels and tastes like - you may notice that your stress level goes down a notch.
+Tea also counts towards your daily fluid intake so will also give you the benefit of hydration.

-Essential oils have been used therapeutically for hundreds of years and are claimed to produce multiple health benefits including stress reduction, lifting mood, increasing concentration and productivity, promoting relaxation.
-Different oils are said to have different effects and whether the effect is psychological or physiological, many people find them helpful.
+Essential oils have been used therapeutically for hundreds of years and are claimed to produce multiple health benefits including stress reduction, lifting mood, increasing concentration and productivity, and promoting relaxation.

-Use an oil diffuser to deliver a subtle scent to your room or try a shower oil, a small bottle of oil that can be applied to pulse points or a spray that can be used on your pillow.
+Use an oil diffuser to deliver a subtle scent to your room or try a shower/bath oil, a small bottle of oil with a rollerball that can be applied to pulse points or a spray that can be used on your pillow or on a tissue.
+Read instructions for use carefully - undiluted oils should not be applied directly to the skin.

 A brief break for tidying up your environment can reduce stress levels, improve your mood and help you to feel calmer, more focussed and more in control.